Household Support Fund

 Support for those most in need

-The Household Support Fund has been made available to support households in the most need; particularly families with children of all ages, pensioners, unpaid carers, care leavers, and people with disabilities who would otherwise struggle with energy bills, food and water bills.
+The Department of Work and Pensions (DWP) Household Support Fund (HSF) will provide help to those most in need; like families with children of all ages, pensioners, unpaid carers, care leavers, and people with disabilities who would otherwise struggle with energy bills, food and water bills.

 • financial support toward current energy and water costs